open/close all folders

 - Tear of Tales of the Abyss fits the trope somewhat, although she and Luke are forced to work together starting quite early in the game, despite the fact that Tear works for the rival kingdom, the Malkuth Empire, and the Order Of Lorelei, the game's Corrupt Church.
 It's also played with via a Gender Flip: Luke is the one who has been working for the villain, as his Cool Teacher is the Big Bad.

 - Altaïr's wife, Maria Thorpe, was a Templar who defected to the Assassins following the events of the first Assassin's Creed title.

-- Gilgamesh Wulfenbach to Agatha in the webcomic Girl Genius is a male example, although so far he has yet to "Deny [his] father and refuse [his] name" - which might be just as well since we're still not entirely sure Baron Wulfenbach is wrong.
+- Gilgamesh Wulfenbach to Agatha in Girl Genius is a male example, although so far he has yet to "Deny [his] father and refuse [his] name" - which might be just as well since we're still not entirely sure Baron Wulfenbach is wrong.

 - Fuschia the Devil Girl from Sinfest fell in love with shy bookworm Criminy after trying and failing to corrupt him, and ultimately left Hell to be with him, risking the wrath of Satan (and her own friend Baby Blue) in the process.

 - In Worm, the villain Madcap pulled this off in his backstory, becoming the hero Assault because of his crush on (later developing into reciprocated love) the hero Battery.

 - Rose on American Dragon: Jake Long.
 Essentially, she was taken from her parents as a baby and raised by the Huntsclan for the sole purpose of slaying magical creatures.
 Then she meets Jake in human form and falls in love with him.
 Then she finds out Jake's a dragon.
 She quickly betrays the Huntsmaster and becomes a Reverse Mole.